-As a motorcycle rider, you have to be especially mindful of your surroundings.
-Car drivers are less likely to pay attention to motorcyclists because they are more used to looking for other automobiles on the road.
+As a motorcycle rider, you must be especially mindful of your surroundings.
+Car drivers are less likely to pay attention to motorcyclists because they are more used to looking for other automobiles.

 Committing to practices such as looking behind you when you stop at an intersection to ensure no one is in danger of running into you can help prevent many crashes.
 Being ready to pull away at intersections will also help you avoid accidents.

 Wearing the appropriate safety equipment can drastically reduce your risk of severe injuries in motorcycle accidents.
-Wearing a helmet, long thick pants that cover your entire leg, a thick leather motorcycle jacket, thick boots, and durable gloves will protect you from sustaining road rash injuries due to exposed skin.
+Wearing a helmet, long, thick pants that cover your entire leg, a thick leather motorcycle jacket, thick boots, and durable gloves will protect you from road rash injuries due to exposed skin.

 Conclusion- What Should I Do If I’m Injured In a Motorcycle Accident?

-Severe motorcycle accident injuries are especially prevalent because of their high speeds and the fact that riders often collide with larger automobiles.
+Severe motorcycle accident injuries are especially prevalent because of their high speeds, and riders often collide with larger automobiles.
 Because motorcycle injuries are common, such as those to the head and spine and broken bones, remaining aware of the potential risks involved in riding a motorcycle can prove the difference between life and death.

 Following the correct safety protocol, such as wearing a helmet, following the speed limit, and staying especially aware of the traffic conditions, can help prevent you from sustaining injuries while riding your motorcycle.

 If you get into a motorcycle accident, the Paul Wilkinson Law Firm has personal injury attorneys and motorcycle accident attorneys to help.
 Our skilled team of lawyers will help you seek the compensation you deserve if you sustain an injury at another driver’s negligence.